michael-hahn/django-1/django/splice/README.md

 ```
 `TrustedBST` behaves just like `MyBST` except that it stores only non-synthesized
 data.
 The decorator decorates the `save()` method so that it checks whether data
-to be inserted is synthesized or not before actually inserting the data.
+to be inserted is synthesized or not before inserting only non-synthesized data.

 # Notes
 * The following built-in functions work as intended or need not be handled: